-The university has 41 Research Chairs of which 24 are SARChI chairs (South African Research Chairs Initiative) of the National Research Foundation (NRF), funded by the Department of Science and Technology.
-SU has one of the highest number of NRF rated scientists in the country – 430 in 2017.
-More than 300 postdoctoral research fellows were hosted at SU in 2016.
+The University has 44 Research Chairs of which 23 are National Research Foundation (NRF) SARChI chairs (South African Research Chairs Initiative), funded by the Department of Science and Technology.
+SU has one of the highest number of NRF-rated scientists in the country – 493 in 2022.

-SU has well established, far-reaching, multi-layered networks of international partners, with more than 150 bilateral institutional arrangements in 45 countries across six continents.
-Turning to Africa, in 2016, SU had 350 active projects with 782 partners (institutions and individuals) in 43 countries.
+SU has well-established, far-reaching, multi-layered networks of international partners, with more than 320 bilateral institutional arrangements in 64 countries across six continents.
+SU also has 25 formal bilateral agreements with other African universities.

-Stellenbosch as a university rooted in Africa needs to bear fruit for the people of our continent.
-The challenge for us is to be locally relevant, with regional impact, and globally competitive.
-To do this, we need continuously focus on unique areas in which we have developed expertise over time and build collaborative networks as a knowledge partner in South Africa, the rest of the continent and further afield.
+SU as a university rooted in Africa needs to bear fruit for the people of our continent.
+The challenge for us is to be locally relevant, with regional impact, while also globally competitive.
+To achieve this goal, we need to continuously focus on the unique areas in which we have developed expertise over time and build collaborative networks as a knowledge partner in South Africa, the rest of the continent and further afield.